 What goes in my bins?

-Understanding which items go in each bin will help you sort your waste properly.
+Understanding which items go in each bin will help you sort your waste.

-Putting waste in the correct bin helps reduce the amount going to landfill and is great for the environment.
+Putting waste in the correct bin helps reduce the amount going to landfill.
+The less waste going to landfill, the better it is for the environment.

-This guide will help you learn what can and can't be placed in each bin.
+This guide will help you learn what can and can't go in each bin.

 You can also find a more detailed list on the A to Z waste guide page.